-The Audit Committee pre-approves the audit and non-audit services performed by the independent auditor in order to ensure that the provision of such services does not impair the auditor's independence.
+The Audit Committee pre-approves the annual audit plan and non-audit services performed by the independent auditor in order to ensure that the provision of such services does not impair the auditor's independence.
 Unless a type of service to be provided by the independent auditor has received general pre-approval, it will require specific pre-approval by the Audit Committee.
-Any proposed service exceeding pre-approved cost levels requires specific preapproval by the Audit Committee.
+Any proposed service exceeding pre-approved cost levels requires specific pre-approval by the Audit Committee.